gpavanb1/SplitNewtonpp/README.md

 ## How much faster is this?

-For the bounded test problem with N=5000 and two split locations (at 1/3rd and 2/3rd), the C++ version is faster (even though the sparse linear solver is in C for the Python version).
+For the bounded test problem with N=5000 and two split locations (at 1/3rd and 2/3rd), the C++ version is faster (even though it is damped Newton and the sparse linear solver is in C for the Python version).
 The comparison is as follows

 | Method    | Time       | Iterations    | Time/Iteration |
 |-----------|------------|---------------| -------------- |